Comfort Food for Portland, Scandinavian Style (Minor updates, 4.15)

 On SE Clinton Street there is a restaurant that translates Scandinavian cuisine perfectly for Pacific NW palates.
-It emphasizes simple cooking, using fresh, seasonal and local ingredients.
-Scandinavians and Portlanders share a love of such things as berries and wild edibles, such as mushrooms, salmon, good ripe farm cheeses, delectable baked goods, and of course, copious amounts of coffee.
-Judging from their increasing popularity, has successfully nailed it.
+It emphasizes simple cooking, using fresh, seasonal, and local ingredients.
+Judging from Broder’s increasing popularity, they have nailed it.

 Broder means brother in Swedish and is a play on owner Peter Bro’s Swedish last name.
-He takes the quintessential Portland obsession of going out for brunch, and pairs it with the somewhat different Scandinavian approach to dining.
-Instead of the typical giant plates of egg dishes, toast, potatoes and the sausage/bacon combos found in most breakfast joints, things at Broder are a bit more refined and delicate, more continental, and overall quite good.
-This certainly isn’t the slop found in the cheap as sin IKEA cafeteria, but with a recent and satisfying breakfast costing only $36 for four people, Broder is still an amazing bargain, given the quality and quantity of the offerings.
+He takes the quintessential Portland obsession of going out for brunch and pairs it with the somewhat different Scandinavian approach to dining.
+Instead of the typical giant plates found in most breakfast joints, things at Broder are a bit more refined and delicate, and overall quite good.
+This isn’t the slop found in the cheap as sin IKEA cafeteria, but with a recent and satisfying breakfast costing only $48 for four people, Broder is still a bargain.

 - Phone: (503) 736-3333